 Some churches don’t agree.
 In fact, a recent blog post that went viral said dancers often get hate mail from churches, making them wary of anyone who comes in from a religious group.

-Keller is not exactly the type of woman you’d think of when you hear “stripper ministry.”
-If there was a stereotype for that, it would probably be someone who grew up around that culture and had been through it all—not a grandmother who has been married for 38 years.
+Keller is not exactly the type of woman you’d think of when you hear about stripper ministry.
+If there was a stereotype for that, it would probably be someone who grew up around the culture and had been through it all — not this grandmother who has been married for almost four decades.

 No, to hear Keller talk about her ministry is like hearing the pastor’s wife or your Sunday school teacher drop words like “cocaine” and “tipping the bouncer.”

-The group of eight women come together from different churches across Huntsville.
+The group of eight women come together from different churches across their city.
 To the dancers and people who work at the clubs, they’re known as the church ladies.

 After six years, they’re now trusted enough to be invited into the dressing rooms to talk to the girls.
 Some of the girls have given them their real names and phone numbers.
 They text each other, get lunch and call when they need prayers.
 Just like girlfriends do.